European Union (EU) exit information for UK nationals in the absence of a withdrawal agreement.

 Personal pensions and annuities

 If you live in the EU or European Economic Area (EEA) and have a personal pension or annuity with a UK-based provider, your provider should have made plans to make sure you can still get payments from your personal pension or annuity, even if the UK leaves the EU without a deal.
 If your provider needs to make any changes to your personal pension or annuity, or the way it provides it, they should contact you.
 If you have any concerns about whether you might be affected, you should contact your provider.
-If you are unsure whether you have an occupation pension or personal pension, you should contact your provider to check.
+If you are unsure whether you have an occupational pension or personal pension, you should contact your provider to check.
+Find more information on financial services for UK Nationals living in the EU or EEA.

 There is nothing in UK pensions legislation which prevents occupational pension schemes from making pension payments overseas.
 We do not expect that this will change as a result of the UK’s exit from the EU.
 If your pension is paid into a UK bank account, your bank should contact you if they expect any changes as a result of the UK’s exit from the EU.
 If you are unsure whether you have an occupation pension or personal pension, you should contact your provider to check.